SoniaTasmin/Text-to-emotion-detection-Low-resource-Classification-Transliterated-Bangla-Banglish-Bangla/README.md

 No of data/Text: 3044

-After Easy Data Augmentation: 7611
+After Easy Data Augmentation: 7611.
+The Cohen's Kappa score is 0.89

   surprise  1319